bhatiarajesh/traffic-light-classification/README.md

 *  object (traffic light in state) detection;
 *  object (traffic light) detection and classification using separate model.

-Considering the fact that traffic lights are always in the same state, and focusing on the creation of a lightweight and fast model, we've chosen the direction of classifying the entire image.
+Considering the fact that traffic lights are always in the same state, and focusing on the creation of a lightweight and fast model, we've chosen the direction of classifying the entire image for the simulator mode of operation.
 This approach uses a Convolutional Neural Network, which takes a whole image from the front camera as an input and predicts the traffic light state (we've decided to use Red / None prediction classes) as an output.
 We used the transfer learning technique on the MobileNet architecture with the Tensorflow Image Retraining Example (tutorial: https://goo.gl/HgmiVo, code: https://goo.gl/KdVcMi).

 ## Dataset
 There are multiple datasets, available for model training: